Samford vs. Furman prediction, odds, time, spread: 2026 college basketball picks from proven model

 The Samford Bulldogs battle the Furman Paladins in a key Southern Conference matchup on Thursday.
 Samford is coming off a 75-64 win over Chattanooga on Saturday, while Furman downed UNC-Greensboro 89-66 on Friday.
 The Bulldogs (10-11, 3-5 SoCon), who are tied for sixth in the conference, are 3-7 on the road this season.
 The Paladins (14-7, 5-3 SoCon), who are tied for third in the Southern Conference, are 8-3 on their home floor.

 Tip-off from Timmons Arena in Greenville, S.C., is set for 5 p.m.
 ET and will air on CBS Sports Network.
 Furman leads the all-time series 30-12, including a 77-73 win on Jan.
 14. The Paladins are 6.5-point favorites in the latest Furman vs. Samford odds from DraftKings Sportsbook, while the over/under for total points scored is 148.5.
+Furman is at -299 on the money line (risk $299 to win $100).
 Before making any Samford vs. Furman picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: